 The dentist can reshape the top and sides of the tooth to allow a crown to fit over it entirely without getting in the way.

 There are many different dental crown designs to choose from.
-Most front-tooth crowns will be made of complete porcelain or zirconia (a highly durable ceramic) or even cut from a solid ceramic block if the procedure is done on the same day.
+Most front-tooth crowns will be made of complete porcelain or zirconia (a highly durable ceramic) or cut from a solid ceramic block if the procedure is done on the same day.

 On the other hand, porcelain fused to metal or gold crowns is usually reserved for the back teeth.